-This can mean clients don’t need to stay in a hospital, go to the doctor regularly or have any more tests or experiments performed on them.
+This can mean patients don’t need to stay in a hospital, go to the doctor regularly or have any more tests or experiments performed on them.
 They don’t have to follow doctor’s orders on what they eat or drink.
 All of these freedoms could be well-received, especially if someone may have gone through an extended period of painful medical treatments, surgeries, hospital stays and visits to all sorts of specialists.

-If the client is feeling pain, they are encouraged to work with their provider to find the right balance of medication to make things hurt less but still help them stay alert rather than out of it.
+If the patient is feeling pain, they are encouraged to work with their provider to find the right balance of medication to make things hurt less but still help them stay alert rather than out of it.

-Some clients use the opportunity that hospice presents to spend extra time in their own home with friends and family members, or in some cases, re-connect with estranged people from their past.
+Some patients use the opportunity that hospice presents to spend extra time in their own home with friends and family members, or in some cases, re-connect with estranged people from their past.
 For some, these experiences and moments can be therapeutic; especially if there have been past dynamics that are able to be resolved.
 For others, it can just be wonderful to be surrounded by kind, caring people who gather to celebrate someone’s life.
-This can be a nice boost to everyone’s spirits and a client’s overall mental health.
+This can be a nice boost to everyone’s spirits and a patient’s overall mental health.

 The emphasis on quality of life is taking hold in other hospice and palliative care programs as well.
-Though the term is not specifically defined as relating to end-of-life care, many medical experts say a focus beyond physical health goes a long way in making a client feel connected and at peace.
+Though the term is not specifically defined as relating to end-of-life care, many medical experts say a focus beyond physical health goes a long way in making a patient feel connected and at peace.

-Finding opportunities to focus on the positive, even in difficult circumstances, can improve a client’s mood and well-being, which can help their overall health and sometimes even reduce the pace of their physical or mental decline.
+Finding opportunities to focus on the positive, even in difficult circumstances, can improve a patient’s mood and well-being, which can help their overall health and sometimes even reduce the pace of their physical or mental decline.
 It also can be more beneficial to the people around them, who are going through their own grieving process.